Spomky-Labs/otphp/README.md

 echo 'The current OTP is: '.$otp->now();
 ```

-In the example above, we use the `TOTP` class, but you can use the `HOTP` one the same way.
+In the example above, we use the `TOTP` class, but you can use the `HOTP` on the same way.

 Then, you have to configure you applications.
 You can use the provisioning Uri (`$otp->getProvisioningUri();`) as QR Code input to easily configure all of them.

 We recommend you to use your own QR Code generator (e.g. [BaconQrCode](https://packagist.org/packages/bacon/bacon-qr-code)).
-If you do not have your own generator, the classes provide a convenient way to get an Uri to the Google Chart API which wil generate it for you:
+If you do not have your own generator, the classes provide a convenient way to get an Uri to the Google Chart API which will generate it for you:

 ```php
 $googleChartUri = $totp->getQrCodeUri();